profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 104-105*
 {:.dhp-verse #page8}

-Unshakably established in the centre of our lives, nothing can unsettle us or generate causes for suffering.
+Unshakeably established in the centre of our lives, nothing can unsettle us or generate causes for suffering.
 This is fearlessness.
 The Buddha’s teachings point to that which blocks fearlessness: habitual self-seeking, deluded desire.
 Shining the light of awareness on this